dasickis/blog/_posts/2014-04-10-OpenCV-Tutorial-on-Face-Tracking-Raspberry-PI-Camera.markdown

 ```

 ### Adding Commands
 Once we have the location of a face in an image, we can pass servo commands to node.js/johnny-five based on its location in relation to the image.
 Turn left if the face is left, and so on.
+First, add on to **pi_opencv.py**

 ```python
 #AFTER: cv2.rectangle(image,(x,y),(x+w,y+h),(255,0,0),2)